 Training needs assessment is a crucial first step in the team training process.
 Moreover, it helps to identify the gap between adequate and inadequate performance.

-The organization has to collect information in regard to key company needs and investigate the possible performance gap.
-Subsequently, the organization has to analyze the assessment data and plan the training requirements for each level (organization level, process level, and job level).
+The organization has to collect information regarding key company needs and investigate the possible performance gap.
+Subsequently, the organization has to analyze the assessment data and plan the training requirements for each level (organization, process, and job levels).